Text messaging has become a ubiquitous form of communication over the past 15 years. It’s the modern equivalent of sending a postcard at warp speed.

 These short, personal messages are delivered instantaneously from one device to another – offering a frictionless alternative to more time-consuming methods like phone calls or emails.

-Though they’re often used for frivolous purposes – like sharing GIFs or making weekend plans with friends – text messaging can actually serve as a foundational pillar for a seven- or eight-figure marketing strategy.
+Though they’re often used for frivolous purposes – like sharing GIFs or making weekend plans with friends – text messaging can actually serve as a foundational pillar for marketing and customer support.

 But before you go “all in” on texting, you need to understand the pros and cons so that you can generate maximum value with minimum resources.